reruo321/OS-Self-Study/_Appendix/Linux/Commands/C/chmod/README.md

      * `r`: Read
      * `w`: Write
      * `x`: Execute
      * `l`: [Mandatory Locking](https://github.com/reruo321/OS-Self-Study/tree/main/_Appendix/Linux/File%20Locking).
-The file must be a regular file with "set-group-ID bit ON + group execute permission OFF".
+The file must be a regular file with "`setgid` bit ON" AND "group execute permission OFF".
-     * `s`:
+     * `s`: "`setuid` is ON" OR "`setgid` is ON".
+     * `S`: "`setuid` is ON" AND "user execution bit is OFF".
+This is a kind of alert for perhaps wrong setting, because `setuid` is almost useless for an inexecutable file.
+     * `t`: "Sticky bit is ON" AND "execution bit for others is ON".
+     * `T`: "Sticky bit is ON" AND "execution bit for others is OFF".

 * The octal digits individually represent the permissions for "user owner", "group owner", and "others".
 * You can decide each digit value by following these rules: